Welcome to the Bushbucks’ Class Page!

 Reading Related Activities:

-The next date to hand in any Reading Related Activities that your child may have completed is: Monday 21st May 2018.
+The final date to hand in any Reading Related Activities that your child may have completed is: Monday 16th July 2018.

 We now have Maths Passport boxes in both Year 4 class rooms.
 It is our aim to check the box every day and look at one skill per pupil.
 Remember to put your passport in the box if there is something you feel you have achieved.
 Next to each skill, there are three columns to date (MM/YY).
 The first box is for the pupil to date when they think they have achieved the skill.
 The second box is for an adult at home to date when they have seen the child achieve this skill.
 The third box is for the teacher to use when they have verified that the skill has been achieved.